-But oh, how Lincoln made hay while the sun shined.
+But oh, how Lincoln made hay while the sun shone.
 Cadillac usually ate Lincoln’s lunch in the sales charts, but from the debut of the new Mark, it rather consistently outsold the Cadillac Eldorado, though Caddy’s total volume was always much higher.
-From the initial Mark IVs, as the model years progressed more and more special editions, colors and trims were added, starting with the Silver Luxury Group in 1973 and Gold Luxury Group in 1974.
-Further Luxury Groups in 1975-76 included Blue Diamond, Gold/Cream, Lipstick/Red, Light Jade/Dark Jade, and several others-all for ‘just a bit more’ as most salesman probably put it.
+From the initial Mark IVs, as the model years progressed, more and more special editions, colors and trims were added.
+It started with the Silver Luxury Group in 1973 and was followed by the Gold Luxury Group in 1974.
+Further Luxury Groups in 1975-76 included Blue Diamond, Gold/Cream, Lipstick/Red, Light Jade/Dark Jade, and several others-all for ‘just a bit more distinction’ as most salesman probably put it.

 But the top of the line–and a genius idea for an upper-crust coupe like the Mark–was the Designer Series of 1976.
 Name brand high-fashion designers chose special color combinations and interiors, resulting in Givenchy, Pucci, Bill Blass and Cartier editions.

 And of course the Designer Series had a healthy premium over a ‘plain’ Continental Mark IV.
 I am sure Lincoln made a healthy profit on each one.